 As an exempted company incorporated in the Cayman Islands that is listed on the Nasdaq, we are subject to the Nasdaq corporate governance listing standards.
 However, Nasdaq rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the Nasdaq corporate governance listing standards.
 We have relied on and plan to rely on home country practice with respect to our corporate governance.
 Specifically, we do not plan to have a majority of independent directors serving on our board of directors or to establish a nominating committee and a compensation committee composed entirely of independent directors.
+We also do not plan to hold annual meeting of shareholders no later than one year after the end of fiscal year-end.
 For details, please refer to "Item 6.
 Directors, Senior Management and Employees-6.C.
 Board Practices-Board of Directors."
 As a result, our shareholders may be afforded less protection than they otherwise would enjoy under the Nasdaq corporate governance listing standards applicable to U.S. domestic issuers.

-We were likely a passive foreign investment company, or PFIC, for 2021 and there is a significant risk that we will be a PFIC for 2022 and possibly subsequent taxable years, in which case U.S. investors will generally be subject to adverse U.S. federal income tax consequences.
+We were likely a passive foreign investment company, or PFIC, for 2022 and there is a significant risk that we will be a PFIC for 2023 and possibly subsequent taxable years, in which case U.S. investors will generally be subject to adverse U.S. federal income tax consequences.